systemslibrarian/systemslibrarian/README.md

 ## My Development Philosophy & Toolkit

-My time in libraries wasn't just about technology; it was about seeing firsthand the frustration people face when data is hard to reach.
-That experience is the foundation of my work today: **I build tools to eliminate that friction.**
+My work in libraries isn't just about technology; it's about seeing firsthand the frustration people face when data is hard to reach.
+That daily experience is the foundation of my work: **I build tools to eliminate that friction**

 My approach is **people-first, but my toolkit is AI-first.** I leverage AI as a development partner to handle complex coding and testing, which allows me to focus on what truly matters: understanding user needs, architecting robust systems, and ensuring every solution is both powerful and intuitive.
 This synergy of human-centric design and AI-powered execution means I can deliver better, more reliable applications, faster.